liammcluckie/Cook-House/README.md

 - Categories - Here all the categories available for the user are stored, these are displayed on the front end when creating/editing an event.
 Most importantly though this collection is used for searching through created events for specific categories.

-- Users - All successful user registrations are stored here with passwords being securly stored by using Pythons Werkzeug Wecurity password hash.
+- Users - All successful user registrations are stored here with passwords being securely stored by using Pythons Werkzeug Security password hash.
 This generates a random character string that disguises the users password in the database, without affecting the password that they registered with.

 ## Features